 The best examples of these dyes are Gentian violet and methylene blue.
 Permanent markers are also occasionally used.

-Skin marking is a common procedure in several disciplines, including plastic surgery, reconstructive surgery, amputations, and stoma development.
+Skin and tissue marking is a common procedure in several disciplines, including plastic surgery, reconstructive surgery, amputations, and stoma development.
 Multiple studies found that this preoperative method led to better surgical outcomes and fewer postsurgical problems.
 They point out the importance of skin markings.